Full Guide to Basic Options Strategies

 In this options trading strategy, the trader buys a call option with a strike price close to the current stock price.
 The long call strategy offers significant potential profit if the stock price increases above the strike price before it expires.

 If the stock price rises above the strike price, the value of the call option increases.
 Traders can sell the option for an income or buy the stock at a lower price.
+The long call strategy is attractive because traders benefit from rising stock prices without needing a large initial investment.

 The risk in the long call options strategy is limited to the premium paid for the option.
 However, the potential profit is almost unlimited if the stock price rises significantly.

 This strategy is commonly used by traders who expect a strong upward movement in the underlying stock price.
 They use it to leverage their investment for higher returns.
+Traders can participate in the potential upside of the stock position while risking only the cost of the option.

 Intermediate Options Trading Strategies